soxueren/atsd/changelogs/2017_09/README.md

 ### Issue 3976
 --------------
-The old `Command` field containing path to the executable script has been renamed to `Path to the script`.
+The old `Command` field containing the path to the executable script has been renamed to `Path to the script`.
 The new `Command` field allows entering commands returning the Item List elements, one Item per line.
-The commands from the text area are copied to a file in `$AXIBASE_COLLECTOR_HOME/conf/scripts` directory and executed as a script.
+The commands from the text area are copied to a file in the `$AXIBASE_COLLECTOR_HOME/conf/scripts` directory and executed as a script.
-You must set `script.text.execute.allow=true` in `$AXIBASE_COLLECTOR_HOME/conf/server.properties` file in order to enable this feature.
+You must set `script.text.execute.allow=true` in the `$AXIBASE_COLLECTOR_HOME/conf/server.properties` file in order to enable this feature.

 ![](Images/Figure4.png)